jgladch/npm-blastro/README.md

   > Blastro will generate ephemeris data for planetary bodies for any given date and location.
 This data can be used for astronomical and astrological pursuits.

 ## Contributing ##
 > This is a barebones implementation of one of Ole Nielsen's ephemeris functions.
 I plan to continue to develop this module and aim to create the standard for javascript ephemerides.
+If you would like to contribute, please issue a pull request.

 ## Usage ##
 > Currently, this module exports a single function (returnAllPlanets).
 The single argument to this function is an object in the following format: